The Fiori Component¶

 Fiori Search View provides an out-of-the box implementation of a Search UI with an optional barcode reader that can read numerical barcodes (representing, for example, product IDs) and perform search queries using them.

-It can be used either as a persistent search view or as search dialog within a toolbar.
+The Fiori Search View component can be used either as a persistent search view or as search dialog within a toolbar.

 The onboarding UI components support the registration process of your app and the initialization and administration of your data vault.

-The main entry point of the registration process is the welcome, or launch screen from which the app user navigates to the activation screen.
+The main entry point of the registration process is the welcome screen or launch screen from which the app user navigates to the activation screen.
 The welcome screen introduces the application features.
 The activation screen supports multiple onboarding or registration scenarios, including onboarding based on the discovery service, or on QR codes.
 If your app allows app users to select a specific onboarding method, the activation screen can show the options and allow each app user to choose his or her preferred scenario.
 If the app offers QR code onboarding, the QR code reader screen also shows the camera preview.

 After successful user registration, you can use the create passcode and confirm passcode screens to allow app users to specify their passcodes, which can be used for data encryption purposes.